kalisio/kdk/docs/api/map/services.md

 let response = await catalogService.find()
 _.forEach(response.data, (layer) => {
 	if (layer[engine]) {
-	  // Process i18n if you'd like to if (this.$t(layer.name)) layer.name = this.$t(layer.name)
+	  // Process i18n if you need to if (this.$t(layer.name)) layer.name = this.$t(layer.name)
 	  if (this.$t(layer.description)) layer.description = this.$t(layer.description)
 	  // Create the underlying layer object in the map/globe